swagger-autogen/swagger-autogen/README.md

 ## Bug fixes and features
 Version 1.x.x will focus on bug fixes.
 - Version 1.0.8: Bug fix in definitions
+- Version 1.0.9: Allows a definition to reference another definition with: $ref: '#/definitions/_obj_'

 ## Help us!
 Help us improve this module.
-If you have any information that the module does not provide or provides incompletely or incorrectly, please use our [Github](https://github.com/davibaltar/swagger-autogen) repository or email.
+If you have any information that the module does not provide or provides incompletely or incorrectly, please use our [Github](https://github.com/davibaltar/swagger-autogen) repository.

 **pt-Br:**
 Ajude-nos a melhorar este módulo.
-Se você tiver alguma informação que o módulo não forneça ou forneça de maneira incompleta ou incorreta, use nosso repositório do [Github](https://github.com/davibaltar/swagger-autogen) ou email.
+Se você tiver alguma informação que o módulo não forneça ou forneça de maneira incompleta ou incorreta, use nosso repositório do [Github](https://github.com/davibaltar/swagger-autogen).
 Pode enviar em português Brasil também! :)

 Repository: https://github.com/davibaltar/swagger-autogen

-E-mail: davibaltar.npm@gmail.com

 ## License
 [MIT] (LICENSE) License